Master in Indigenous Studies

 Each programme at UiT The Arctic University of Norway has set targets for knowledge, analytical understanding, and skills and competencies that students should have reached by the end of their studies.

 Admission to the Master's Programme in Indigenous Studies requires a bachelor's degree (180 ECTS), or an equivalent qualification in social sciences and the social application of law and humanities.
 A special interest in indigenous issues is a precondition.
 Applicants must enclose a statement of purpose written in English (maximum of two pages).
 This should include a description of their motivation for, interest in, and expectations concerning their master's degree studies.

 Documented experience from work related to indigenous peoples and/or studies will be an advantage.
 Applicants from universities other than the University of Tromsø should enclose a short description of all relevant courses mentioned in applications and certificates.

 The programme aims to recruit Sami, Nordic and international students.
-A mixed group of students will strengthen the comparative aspects of the programme, and will contribute to international network building.
+A mixed group of students will strengthen the comparative aspects of the programme and will contribute to international network building.
 The admission of students from different countries and regions will be emphasized in order to ensure a varied student group.
-Ethnic background will also be relevant in this respect.
+The ethnic background will also be relevant in this respect.

 Teaching and assessment

 The organisation of the teaching will depend on the character and the content of each course.
 The type of examination is specified in each module.
 More information about the teaching and examination can be found in the description of each individual course.

 Seminars in methodology and thesis writing run parallel to the other courses throughout the studies.
 The course in methodology ties together the different courses and disciplinary approaches.
 This constitutes the basis both for the development of the students' individual research design and for the integration of indigenous perspectives in research.